-A research published in the in the journal Brain Stimulation examined the phenomenon on epileptic patients from 1958 to 2015.
+Research published in the journal Brain Stimulation examined the phenomenon of epileptic patients from 1958 to 2015.
 The researchers induced déjà rêvé experiences by using electrical brain stimulation (EBS).
 This may sound nightmarish, but this scientific method yields interesting results about physiological dreams and how we perceive reality.
 While most researchers concentrate on REM (rapid-eye movements) sleep, non-REM sleep dreams constitute an important portion of dreams and should be given more attention.

 Three Types of Déjà Rêvé

 The scientists that participate in the study discern three different types of déjà rêvé: